Be visible and vocal in improving the lives of women and girls

 We urgently need this to change.

-WOW is the fast-growing global movement for gender equality, building a strong, independent network of leaders and festivals for change across the world.
+WOW is the fast-growing global movement for gender equity, building a strong, independent network of leaders and festivals for change across the world.

 We are both loud-speaker and catalyst, changing the volume and nature of conversations about gender and refusing to be ignored.